eligugliotta/tarc/README.md

 |:--:|:-----:|:--:|:---:|:---:|:-:|:--:|:-:|

 \
-The date information follow the structure: yyyymmdd.
+The publication date information follow the structure: yyyymmdd.

 Not all sentences are provided with all the metadata information (city/age/gender).
 You can find '/' in place of the metadata, it means that the users didn't published this information.
 In some other cases you can find the string 'nan' in place of the metadata, it means that the information has not yet been registered in the corpus file and that a new updated file will be uploaded soon.